Ethnic Minority Achievement Team (EMA)

 The EMA Department provides support to English as an Additional Language (EAL) students who are new/recent to English (in UK education for up to 3 years).
 Additionally, it caters for the needs of underachieving ethnic minority pupils who, despite having been in UK education for longer than 3 years/UK born, still display an English language barrier.
-This may be due to either living in linguistically segregated communities in which English isn’t spoken or the students having additional SEN; which impedes the speed and amount of progress they make compared to other EAL pupils who don’t have additional SEN. These pupils also benefit from SEN support in conjunction with EAL support, in line with intervention plans put in place through liaison between the EMA and the SEN departments.
+This may be due to either living in linguistically segregated communities in which English is not spoken or the students having additional SEND; which impedes the speed and amount of progress they make compared to other EAL pupils who do not have additional SEND.
+These pupils also benefit from SEND support in conjunction with EAL support, in line with intervention plans put in place through liaison between the EMA and the SEND teams.

-Pupils who benefit from EAL support make up the EAL focus group, which is currently made up of approximately 100 pupils therefore nearly 9% of all students.
+Pupils who benefit from EAL support make up the EAL focus group (mainly A – C Proficiency in English), which is currently made up of 170 pupils (15% of whole school cohort)

-The Head of EMA writes timetables for all EMA staff and provides Wave 1, 2 and 3 EAL provision maps, which displays where the curricular and extra-curricular EAL support is allocated and who it is carried out by.
-This is updated regularly and shared with staff termly.
+The Head of EMA leads on the provision for EAL focus pupils: writes timetables for all EMA staff uploaded on SIMS) and provides Wave 1, 2 and 3 EAL provision maps, which displays where the curricular and extra-curricular EAL support is allocated and who it is carried out by.
+This is updated and shared with staff termly.

-The EMA department also offers multilingual interpreting/translation assistance to pastoral teams, school events, official school documentation and curriculum differentiation.
+The EMA team also offers multilingual interpreting/translation assistance to pastoral teams, school events, official school documentation and curriculum differentiation.

 The information about the types of EAL intervention EAL focus pupils benefit from is logged on SIMS and regularly updated to reflect changes in provision.